Thomas Jefferson Perfusion & Extracorporeal Technology

 - 1 Semester of Physics with lab (4 credits)

-- 1 Semester college level math (Recommended: Calculus or Stats)
+- 1 Semester of college-level math (Recommended: Calculus or Stats)

 - Shadowing experience with a certified cardiovascular perfusionist (CCP) is required